Independent Domination of k-Trees: Introduction

 A \textbf{tree} is a graph in which any pair of vertices is connected by exactly one path, that is, a connected graph with no cycles.
 Many aspects of trees and tree-related graphs have been studied extensively in graph theory.
 In 1969, Beineke and Pippert \cite{beineke} generalized trees into the concept of $k$-trees.
 For $k\in \mathbb{N}$, a \textbf{$k$-tree} on $n\geq k+1$ vertices is defined as follows: (1) The smallest $k$-tree is the complete graph $K_{k+1}$.
 (2) Given a $k$-tree $G$, a new $k$-tree can be constructed by adding a new vertex and joining it to the vertices of a $k$-clique subgraph in $G$.
 Following this definition, we can see that the class of $1$-trees is exactly all trees.
-Although Beineke and Pippert defined $k$-trees for all $k$, the concept of a $2$-tree was introduced one year earlier in 1968 by Harary and Plamer \cite{harary}.
+Although Beineke and Pippert defined $k$-trees for all $k$, the concept of a $2$-tree was introduced one year earlier in 1968 by Harary and Palmer \cite{harary}.

-$\deg(v)$ The concept of $k$-trees has many applications in Computer Science, Chemistry, Biology, and engineering.
+The concept of $k$-trees has many applications in Computer Science, Chemistry, Biology, and engineering.
 In particular, $2$-trees are simple, maximal series-parallel graphs, and can play significant roles in communication and electrical network problems.
 Planar $3$-trees, also known as Apollonian networks, are used in models of force chains in granular packings, hierarchical road systems, electrical supply networks \cite{andrade}, and neuronal systems \cite{pellegrini}.
 We note that some papers define a $k$-tree as a tree with maximum degree $k$; however, throughout this paper, we refer to Pippert's and Beineke's definition of $k$-trees.

-A \textbf{dominating set} of a graph $G$ is a vertex subset $D\subseteq V(G)$ such that every vertex $v\in V(G)-D$ is adjacent to a vertex in $D$.
-If $D$ is both dominating and independent, we say $D$ is an independent dominating set.
-The \textbf{independent domination number}, denoted $\gamma_i(G)$, of $G$ is the minimum cardinality among all independent dominating sets of $G$, that is, the size of a minimum independent dominating set.
-Domination number of graphs has been an active research topic for several decades.
-Garey and Johnson \cite{garey} showed that determining the domination number of general graphs, known as the dominating set problem, is NP-complete.
-As determining the domination number can be very difficult, it is of interest to focus on particular classes of graphs.
-In particular, we focus on the class of $k$-trees and provide a tight upper bound on the independent domination number of $k$-trees for all $k\in\mathbb{N}$.
+Further studies on $k$-trees can be found at \cite{duffin} and \cite{shook}.